blaenk/site/content/about.md

 ### Internet

-This also made me realize that I could save a lot of money if I could get access to the Internet, so I began to the long process of convincing my parents that it was a necessary cost and one that would pay huge dividends.
+My desire to read and learn more and more made me realize that I could save a lot of money if I could get access to the Internet, so I began the long process of convincing my parents that it was no longer a luxury but a _necessity_, and one that would pay huge dividends.

 Once I finally got access, I consumed anything and everything.